 Prospective Keiser University students who seek financial assistance must complete a Free Application for Federal Student Aid (FAFSA).
 Many funds are limited and are awarded on a first come, first served basis to students who have the greatest need.
 Instructions are available in the Financial Aid Department on each campus as to how to enter the FAFSA on the web.
 Students must complete a FAFSA and an appointment must be made with a Financial Aid Administrator.
 During a student's financial aid interview, An analysis will be completed which indicates the amount a family is expected to contribute to educational costs as well as the amount of financial aid a student can expect to receive.
 After the Free Application for Federal Student Aid is processed, the University receives an electronic Institutional Student Information Record (ISIR) and a student receives a Student Aid Report (SAR) from the U.S. Department of Education in 30 days.

 If verification is required, requested documentation must be provided by the student and/or spouse.
 The Financial Aid Department explains the verification procedure if the situation arises.

 A Financial Aid Administrator submits relevant paperwork to appropriate lenders/agencies and follows up to ensure that financial aid files are complete and accurate.
-Financial Aid is the liaison students are aware of their responsibilities, that student tuition is paid, that lenders receive correct paperwork and that all documents are executed and tracked correctly.
+Financial Aid is the liaison between the lenders/servicing agencies and a student.
+The Director of Financial Aid ensures that students are aware of their responsibilities, that student tuition is paid, that lenders receive correct paperwork and that all documents are executed and tracked correctly.

 The Financial Aid department is dedicated to helping students understand and comply with the forms and paperwork that the financial aid application process entails.
-Students must re-apply for financial assistance each year.
+Students must reapply for financial assistance each year.